Grammars for Document Spanners: Evaluation and Enumeration

-While the evaluation can be done in polynomial time in data complexity (where $G$ is regarded as fixed and $\doc$ as input), the output size might be quite big.
-To be more precise, for an extraction grammar $G$ associated with $k$ variables, the output might consist of up to $|\doc|^{2k}$ mappings.
+While the evaluation of context-free spanners can be done in polynomial time in data complexity (where $G$ is regarded as fixed and $\doc$ as input), the output size might be quite big.
+To be more precise, for an extraction grammar $G$ associated with $k$ variables, the output may consist of up to $O({(2k)}!|\doc|^{2k})$ mappings.
 Instead of outputting these mappings altogether, we can output them sequentially (without repetitions) after some preprocessing.
+This approach leads us to the main result of this paper: \thmenum{For every unambiguous extraction grammar $G$ and every document $\doc$ there is an algorithm that outputs the mappings in $\repspnr{G}(\doc)$ with delay $O(k)$ after $O(|\doc|^5|G|^23^{4k})$ preprocessing where $k$ is the number of variables $G$ is associated with.} \begin{theorem}~ \thmenum \end{theorem}

+In the rest of this paper, we describe the algorithm, proof its correctness, and analyze its complexity.

-Our main enumeration result is the following. \thmenum{For every unambiguous extraction grammar $G$ and every document $\doc$ there is an algorithm that outputs the mappings in $\repspnr{G}(\doc)$ with delay $O(k)$ after $O(|\doc|^5|G|^23^{4k})$ preprocessing where $k$ is the number of variables $G$ is associated with.} \begin{theorem}~ \thmenum \end{theorem} Our algorithm consists of two main stages: preprocessing and enumeration.
-In the preprocessing stage, we manipulate the extraction grammar and do some precomputations which are later exploited in the enumeration stage in which we output the results sequentially.
-We remark that unambiguity is crucial for the enumeration stage as it allows to output the mappings without repetition.
+Our algorithm consists of two main stages: preprocessing and outputting.
+In the preprocessing stage, we manipulate the extraction grammar and do some precomputations which are later exploited in the outputting stage in which we output the results sequentially.
+We remark that unambiguity is crucial for outputting the mappings without repetition.

+Through the lens of data complexity, our enumeration algorithm outputs the results with constant delay after quintic preprocessing.
+That should be contrasted with regular spanners for which there exists a constant delay enumeration algorithm whose preprocessing is linear~\cite{DBLP:conf/icdt/AmarilliBMN19,DBLP:conf/pods/FlorenzanoRUVV18}.